nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 thrown.
 Otherwise, the constructor of `HelpCommand` or `ExitCommand` will be called to create the `Command` object and return to `WerkIt`.
 5. If one of the `createExerciseCommand()`, `createWorkoutCommand()`, `createPlanCommand()`, `createScheduleCommand()`, `createSearchCommand()` is called.
-The method will check the validity of the remaining userInput, if any component of the userInput is invalid, an `InvalidCommandException` will be thrown.
+The method will check the validity of the remaining components of userInput, if any component of the userInput is invalid, an `InvalidCommandException` will be thrown.
 Otherwise, the constructor of the appropriate type of `Command` will be called to create the appropriate `Command` object and return to `WerkIt`.

 <div class="button-container"><a class="button" href="#design">Back to Design</a></div>